deterministic-arts/deterministic-arts.wbtree/README.md

  - Function `wbtree:maximum-key` _object_ `&optional` _default_ &rarr; _key_ _indicator_

+   Answers the largest key in search tree _object_.
+If _object_ is empty, returns _default_ instead.
+The secondary value _indicator_ is true, if the first value was found in the tree, and false, if it has been defaulted.

  - Function `wbtree:maximum-node` _object_ &rarr; _node_

+   Answers the node with the largest key present in search tree _object_.
+If the tree is empty, answer `nil` instead.

  - Function `wbtree:minimum-key` _object_ `&optional` _default_ &rarr; _key_ _indicator_

+   Answers the smallest key in search tree _object_.
+If _object_ is empty, returns _default_ instead.
+The secondary value _indicator_ is true, if the first value was found in the tree, and false, if it has been defaulted.

  - Function `wbtree:minimum-node` _object_ &rarr; _node_

+   Answers the node with the smallest key present in search tree _object_.
+If the tree is empty, answer `nil` instead.

  - Function `wbtree:modify` _key_ _function_ _object_ &rarr; _new-object_ _old-node_ _new-node_

+   Computes a modification to the search tree _object_.
+Invokes _function_ on the node matching _key_ (or `nil` if the key is not currently present in the search tree.)
+The function must accept two arguments.
+The first one will be the value of _key_, and the second one will be the node found or `nil`, if the key is not present.

+   The function must return two values, _action_ and _value_.
+The _action_ controls the modification to be made to _object_ and must be one of

+    - `nil` do not modify anything
+    - `:remove` remove the node from the tree; _value_ is ignored
+    - `:update` update the key's associated value to _value_

+   In theory, this function could be used to implement `wbtree:update` as well as `wbtree:remove`.
+The actual implementations are slightly more efficient, though.

  - Function `wbtree:next-node` _iterator_ &rarr; _node_